 Summary of Key Takeaways

-After nine iterations, these are the principles I’d carry into any agentic system:
+After thirteen iterations — nine on the agent’s behaviour, four on the architecture around it — these are the principles I’d carry into any agentic system:

 Building agentic systems is an exercise in designing for uncertainty.
 The AI is powerful but imprecise.
 Your surrounding infrastructure must be resilient, adaptive, and willing to hand control back to the agent when deterministic approaches fail.
 The result is a system that is more capable than either part alone.